HAVE YOU LOST A LOVED ONE?

 Harrisburg Wrongful Death Lawyers

-Death is always tragic and painful—but wrongful death is different.
-In these cases, someone who should have had more time was unfairly taken from us because another person failed to uphold their duty to keep others safe.
-It's called wrongful because it can and should have been prevented.
-When someone causes the death of another—whether through drunk driving, improper manufacturing, distraction, lack of safety protocols, or another preventable factor—they must be held accountable.
+Wrongful death is different from other losses.
+Someone who should have had more time was taken because another person failed to keep them safe.
+It’s called wrongful because it can and should have been prevented.
+When someone causes another person’s death through drunk driving, defective manufacturing, distraction, or neglected safety protocols, they must be held accountable.

-Our wrongful death attorneys in Harrisburg help families achieve a sense of closure by making the responsible parties answer for their actions.
-We support our clients so they face the future with peace and confidence.
-Since 1922, we have advocated for families across Pennsylvania, and we are ready to learn how we can support you during this time.
+Our wrongful death attorneys in Harrisburg help families hold responsible parties answerable for their actions.
+Since 1922, we’ve advocated for families across Pennsylvania, and we’re ready to help yours.

-Speak with us in a free consultation—call (717) 775-7514 or contact us online to review your legal options with our wrongful death lawyers in Harrisburg.
+Call Handler, Henning & Rosenberg LLC at (717) 775-7514 or contact us online for a free consultation with our wrongful death lawyers in Harrisburg.

-There are two key reasons to make wrongful death claims against those responsible.
+There are two key reasons to pursue a wrongful death claim.

 The first is personal.

-Wrongful death is preventable.
-Fatal accidents result from individuals or companies ignoring safe practices—by failing to maintain their vehicle, using a phone while driving, or neglecting regular equipment checks.
+Fatal accidents result from individuals or companies ignoring safe practices, failing to maintain vehicles, using a phone while driving, or neglecting equipment checks.
 Many companies weigh the cost of a lawsuit against the cost of better safety measures.
-When families pursue wrongful death lawsuits, settlements, and verdicts force companies to make meaningful changes, which makes it less likely that other families will suffer the same loss.
-Legal action compels companies and individuals to improve their behavior.
+When families pursue wrongful death lawsuits, verdicts and settlements can force meaningful changes that protect other families from the same loss.

 Filing a Wrongful Death Lawsuit in Harrisburg, PA

 Pennsylvania law gives most families two years from the date of death to file a wrongful death claim.
-Missing this statute of limitations can permanently block your right to seek damages, so timing is crucial.
+Missing this deadline can permanently eliminate your right to seek damages, so timing matters.

-Typically, the personal representative of the deceased person's estate brings the claim.
-This may be a spouse, child, or parent—but if a representative fails to act within six months, other eligible family members may have the right to file on behalf of the estate.
-Courts guide families through these details and ensure the right party can proceed, even when the decedent did not have a will.
+Typically, the personal representative of the deceased’s estate brings the claim, often a spouse, child, or parent.
+If a representative doesn’t act within six months, other eligible family members may file on behalf of the estate.
+Courts guide families through these details even when the decedent left no will.

 Our wrongful death attorneys in Harrisburg help families who have lost loved ones due to:

-If you lost someone you love and are unsure of your rights and options, Handler, Henning & Rosenberg LLC is available to support you.
-We can discuss what happened and how to move forward.
-When we work with you, we handle every detail so your family can focus on honoring your loved one’s memory.
+If you’ve lost someone and aren’t sure of your rights, Handler, Henning & Rosenberg LLC is here.
+We can talk through what happened and what options you have.
+When we take your case, we handle every detail so your family can focus on honoring your loved one’s memory.

 What to Expect During the Wrongful Death Claim Process

-The wrongful death claim process in Harrisburg moves through distinct stages.
-First, we notify the court while collecting critical information.
-Our team, which includes a dedicated full-time investigator, gathers important records, accident reports, and documentation from local agencies and hospitals.
-We work with families to ensure we have every relevant detail, including witness interviews and evidence from the scene.
+The wrongful death claim process moves through distinct stages.
+We begin by notifying the court while gathering critical evidence.
+Our full-time investigator collects records, accident reports, and documentation from local agencies and hospitals, including witness interviews and scene evidence.

 Choosing the Right Wrongful Death Attorney in Harrisburg

-Choosing an attorney for a wrongful death case in Harrisburg means finding a team with in-depth local knowledge and years of positive outcomes.
-Look for a firm with a strong record in Dauphin County, consistent communication with area agencies, and hands-on experience gathering evidence for cases involving local roads and worksites.
+Finding the right attorney for a wrongful death case means finding a team with deep local knowledge and a record of results.
+Look for a firm with strong Dauphin County experience, consistent communication, and hands-on experience gathering evidence in cases involving local roads and worksites.

-Choose firms that offer free consultations and do not require upfront fees.
-These signs show a commitment to client focus and transparency.
-Handler, Henning & Rosenberg demonstrates these qualities, as well as a 100-year legacy and recognition in Best Lawyers®, Super Lawyers®, the Million Dollar Advocates Forum, and more.
-We explain every option clearly in plain language so your family knows the path forward.
-Our multiple Central PA offices let us serve clients at their convenience, underscoring our accessibility and regional reach.
+Firms that offer free consultations and require no upfront fees show a real commitment to client access and transparency.
+Handler, Henning & Rosenberg LLC brings a 100-year legacy to every case, along with recognition in Best Lawyers®, Super Lawyers®, and the National Trial Lawyers Top 100, and membership in both the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
+We explain every option in plain language so your family knows the path forward.
+Our multiple Central Pennsylvania offices make it easy to connect with our team wherever you are.

 Determining Liability in Wrongful Death Cases